Reading Time: Approximately 3 minutes 30 seconds

 eRank does not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors.

 Cost of goods sold, or COGS, are the direct items required to make the handmade items that you sell.
 The materials used to make your handmade items are generally what comes to mind.
 However, three components comprise the COGS amount.
 In addition to Direct materials, direct labor and direct overhead are the other two components of COGS.

 Direct materials are all the individual items used to make your handmade items.
 It is important to track all materials used to make each handmade item that you sell.
 The material will, of course, vary depending on what you make.

 If you sell vinyl decals, the direct materials are the vinyl and the transfer tape.
-Perhaps you include an applicator? that is also a direct material cost of the vinyl decal.
+If you include an applicator, that is also a direct material cost of the vinyl decal.
 If you sell candles, the direct materials are the wax, wick, and container for each candle as well as any decoration on the container.

 Your finished item may include another item that is made first.
 If you sell wreaths, you may make a wood design for the center first and paint it.
 The direct materials of the wreath would include the wire frame, the material on the wreath, the ribbon, the wood, and the paint.

 With many handmade businesses, the owner of the business is the only labor.
 You may think that it is not important to track your time used to make the items that you sell.
 However, how will you know if you are making a fair wage for the work required?

 Decide how much your want to make per hour and track the time that it takes to make your items.
 The time multiplied by the hourly amount will be your direct labor.